 Residency for Tuition Purposes

-For the Residency checklist, all Section 2 documents must be valid and show proof of residency for the dates pertaining to the semester you are applying for residency:
+For the required documents listed on the residency checklist, please ensure that all items in Section 2 are valid and show proof of address/residency for the relevant dates related to the semester for which you are applying.

 All new students who wish to apply for New York City resident status must do so in the Office of Admission, Loew Hall [LO], Room 224.